Opolje: Name

-The name Opolje is of Slavic, Serbian origin.
-According to Milisav Lutovac, the name "had to do with the inhabited localities dotted around a field".
+According to Milisav Lutovac, the name is of Slavic origin and "had to do with the inhabited localities dotted around a field".
 The name also appears in Lower Silesia, in Poland - Opole, and in Russia - Opolye.

 Geography

 Gora, in a collective term, refers to both the Gorani-inhabited Gora (which greater part is in Kosovo, the rest in Albania and Macedonia), and its sub-region Opolje, which is inhabited by Albanians.
 According to the Serbian Academy of Sciences and Arts (1955), Opolje had an area of ca. 108 km2, while Gora had an area of ca. 500 km2.
 Sheltered by high mountain ranges of strong and cold winds, Gora and Opolje does not have harsh winters.
 There is no natural border between Gora and Opolje, while the northern part of the town of Dragaš has been considered part of Opolje as well.

 Opolje is one of the traditional župa (county) in the Šar Mountains massif in southern Kosovo, alongside Sredačka Župa, Sirinićka Župa, Gora and Prizrenski Podgor.
 In the west of Opolje is the region of Lumë, which extends in both Kosovo and Albania.